strongloop-archive/strong-gateway-demo/README.md

 slc arc --licenses
 ```

-Then log in to Arc and you'll see the "Licenses" page showing your trial
+Then log into Arc and you'll see the "Licenses" page showing your trial
 licenses.

 >See ["Managing your licenses"](http://docs.strongloop.com/display/SL/Managing+your+licenses).